Ramprasad-Group/polygnn/README.md

   `/usr/local/Cellar/python\@3.7/3.7.13_1/bin/python3.7`.
 7. Run `poetry install`.
 8. If your machine is a Mac, run `poetry run poe torch-osx`.
 If not, run `poetry run poe torch-linux_win-cuda102`.
-9. If you machine is a Mac, run `poetry run poe pyg-osx`.
+9. If your machine is a Mac, run `poetry run poe pyg-osx`.
 If not, run `poetry run poe pyg-linux_win-cuda102`.

 ## Dependencies
 As can be seen in `pyproject.toml`, `polygnn` depends on several other packages, including [`polygnn_trainer`](https://github.com/rishigurnani/polygnn_trainer),